Exclusive: Japan makes first oil payment to Iran in a year - sources

 Japanese banks and other companies have been cautious about approaching Iran because of the fear of running afoul of U.S. sanctions if the current opening falters, bankers and officials said.

-It will take some time before investment materializes and oil flows return to their pre-sanction levels.
+It will take some time before investment materialises and oil flows return to their pre-sanction levels.

-The following is a table outlining the payments totaling $4.2 billion and their conditions to Iran following the November agreement between Tehran and the five powers.
+The following is a table outlining the payments totalling $4.2 billion and their conditions to Iran following the November agreement between Tehran and the five powers.

 (Additional reporting by Taiga Uranaka and Linda Sieg; Writing by Aaron Sheldrick; Editing by Simon Webb and Alex Richardson)